 To request a copy of a police report, please complete the Police Report Request Form.
 Once completed, you may print and:

 - mail the form to: Records Unit, Georgia Tech Police Department, 965 Hemphill Avenue NW, Atlanta GA 30032-0440

 - deliver the request at the Police Department any weekday between 8:30 a.m. and 3:30 p.m.

 The Georgia Tech Police Department reserves the right under the Georgia Open Records Act to assess a charge for the materials and time associated with the request.

 Items collected by Property & Evidence are stored until the item is no longer needed for law enforcement purposes, and then is either returned to their owner or destroyed.

-High value Lost and Found items are securely stored with Property & Evidence.
+Additionally, high value "lost" items that are turned over to GTPD are securely stored with Property & Evidence.
 We make every effort to identify the rightful owner and return the property.
 Here you can submit a description of the property you lost, and we will contact you if it matches up with items that have been turned in to us.
 Please note that due to the large number of inquiries we receive, we will only contact you if we believe we are in possession of your lost property.
 If you have lost high value items (such as jewelry, a passport or electronics), please stop by to file a police report.

-Lower value Lost and Found objects (such as clothing or notebooks) are often stored in the building where they are found.
+Lower value objects (such as clothing or notebooks) are often stored in the building where they are found.
 Check with the Residence Hall Director or the Building Manager where you may have lost your property.